powsybl/powsybl-core/docs/simulation/security/index.md

 listed.

 The post-contingency results also contain the network results based on given state monitors.
-The post-contingency results may also contain the list of changed phase shifters, available through the `changedPhaseShifters` map of each `PostContingencyResult`, queried by transformer ID via `getChangedPhaseShifter(transformerId)`.
+The post-contingency results may also contain the list of changed phase tap changers, available through the `changedPhaseTapChangers` map of each `PostContingencyResult`, queried by transformer ID via `getChangedPhaseTapChanger(transformerId)`.

 The post-contingency results contain the complete list of the contingencies that have been simulated, and for each of them the violations detected.
 To limit information to the user, only new violations or worsened violations can be